The Hawking radiation in massive gravity: Path integral and the Bogoliubov method: The Bogoliubov transformation method in Massive Gravity: Hawking Radiation

 for the functions and

 for the annihilation operators.
 The creation operators can be obtained by applying the adjoint operation over the previous operators.
-It is then clear that the fact that we have an initial vacuum with no particles $\hat{a}_i\vert0>=0$, does not guarantee that other vacuums defined in other locations of spacetime share the same definition of particle.
-This happens when $\beta_{ij}\neq0$, which is the coefficient mixing the positive and negative frequencies.
-Then the observers located at the future infinity $\mathscr{I}^+$ will perceive particle creation.
+It is then clear that the fact that we have an initial vacuum with no particles $\hat{a}_i|0\rangle = 0$, does not guarantee that other vacuums defined in other locations of spacetime share the same definition of particle.
+This happens when $\beta_{ij}\neq 0$, which is the coefficient mixing the positive and negative frequencies.
+Then the observers located at the future infinity ${J}^+$ will perceive particle creation.
 In fact, the expectation value of the number operator defined by using the operators $\hat{b}_i$ is

-This just corresponds to the standard understanding of the concept of particle in asymptotically flat spacetimes \cite{Birrel}.
-In what follows we will divide the analysis in two parts, namely, the case of GR which is equivalent to say that the observers in massive gravity take the time coordinate as $T_0(r,t)$, and the other case is when the observers assume an arbitrary direction for the time-coordinate.
+This just corresponds to the standard understanding of the concept of particle in asymptotically flat spacetimes \cite{e1}.
+In what follows we will divide the analysis in two parts, namely, the case of GR which is equivalent to say that the observers in Massive Gravity take the time coordinate as $T_0(r, t)$, and the other case is when the observers assume an arbitrary direction for the time-coordinate.
+The way how observers define their local time depends on their conditions of motion.

-\subsection{The case of GR: Observers defining the time in agreement with $T_0(r,t)$ in massive gravity}
+\subsection{The case of GR: Observers defining the time in agreement with $T_0(r, t)$ in Massive Gravity}

-For this case, we can use safely the relation (\ref{epsilon}).
-In such a case, it is easy to see that the surfaces of constant phase $\omega U(r, T_0(r,t)$ are defined as
+For this case, we can use safely the relation \eqref{eq9}.
+In such a case, it is easy to see that the surfaces of constant phase $\omega U(r, T_0(r, t)$ are defined as

-On the past infinity, $\mathscr{I}^-$, the Killing vector $K^a$ is parallel to the vector $n^a$.
-Then we can assume a relation $n^a=DK^a$, which just rescale the time coordinate and then the phase of the solution in the past infinity is given by
+On the past infinity ${J}^-$, the Killing vector $K^a$ is parallel to the vector $n^a$.
+Then we can assume a relation $n^a = DK^a$, which just rescale the time coordinate and then the phase of the solution in the past infinity is given by

-Here again $V$ corresponds to the light-like St\"uckelberg function and it depends explicitly on $r$ and $T_0(r,t)$.
+Here again $V$ corresponds to the light-like St\"uckelberg function and it depends explicitly on $r$ and $T_0(r, t)$.
 The solutions corresponding to the Fourier components, expressed in spherically symmetric form and in terms of advanced and retarded time (St\"uckelberg functions), are defined as

-Here $Y_{l, m}(\theta,\phi)$ are the spherical harmonics normalized in the standard form.
+Here $Y_{l,m}(\theta, \phi)$ are the spherical harmonics normalized in the standard form.
 Due to the Bogolibov transformations, we can express the functions $p_i$ as a linear combination of the functions $f_i$ as has been explained previously.
 This is possible after doing the integration over the frequency $\omega'$ as follows